 their field in IT to a part time job in a less skilled area – but one

 retail industries for example, characterised by casual hours and shift work

 – of our highly skilled experts into low skilled casual work - means

 that Australia loses part of its most competitive workforce.
 Something we

 cannot afford to do in the increasingly aggressive global market.

-the workforce altogether, lose their skills and experience and then find it
+workforce altogether, lose their skills and experience and then find it difficult

-difficult to return or are forced to take a far more junior job than the one
+to return or are forced to take a far more junior job than the one they left